saharmaisha/EcoCart/README.md

 Then open your browser and navigate to `http://localhost:3000` to see the results.

 ## **How it Works**
 1. **Login to Amazon**: The scraper uses Playwright to automate the Amazon login process.
-After the user is logged in, it navigates to the shopping cart page.
+After the user logs in, it navigates to the shopping cart page.

-2. **Scraping Products**: The scraper extracts product links from the Amazon cart and navigates to each product page to extract the product name and its ingredients (if available).
+2. **Scraping Products**: The scraper extracts product links from the Amazon cart and navigates to each product page to extract product names and ingredients (if available).

 3. **Generating Sustainability Score**: The list of ingredients is sent to the OpenAI API, which responds with:
    - A sustainability score (on a scale of 1-10).
    - A list of good (sustainable) ingredients.
    - A list of bad (unsustainable) ingredients.

+4. **AI Recommendation System**: For products with a sustainability score lower than 5, the AI system recommends alternative, more sustainable options based on ingredient analysis, providing users with eco-friendlier choices.

-4. **Display Results**: The scraped products, along with their sustainability score, good ingredients, and bad ingredients, are displayed in a web interface built using Next.js.
+5. **Display Results**: All the scraped data, including product names, ingredients, sustainability scores, and alternative product suggestions, are displayed on the Next.js-powered web interface.

 ## **Important Notes**
 - **Amazon CAPTCHA/OTP**: If Amazon prompts you for CAPTCHA or OTP, you must manually handle this as the script waits for user input during such cases.
 - **Data Privacy**: Make sure not to share or expose your `.env.local` file, as it contains sensitive information like your Amazon login and OpenAI API key.

 ## **Future Enhancements**
-- Include support for other e-commerce platforms.
+- Expand support to additional e-commerce platforms beyond Amazon.
-- Provide recommendations of alternative products for sustainability scores lower than 5.
+- Enhance the AI recommendation system to provide more detailed alternatives for low-scoring products.
-- Store and compare historical sustainability scores over time.
+- Introduce a feature that tracks and compares historical sustainability scores over time, helping users make progressively better shopping decisions.